 The Board is required to disclose material transactions with the related parties - bodies or individuals that have potential to control or influence the Board or to be controlled or influenced by the Board.
-Disclosure of these transactions allows leaders to assess the extent to which the Board might have been constrained in its ability to operate independently or might have secured the ability to limit another parties ability to bargain freely with the Board.
+Disclosure of these transactions allows leaders to assess the extent to which the Board might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Board.
 In this context related parties include:

-- Other Local Authorities - Elected Members and Chief Officers
+- Other Local Authorities: and - Elected Members and Chief Officers.

-The following related party transactions in 2013/14 are disclosed elsewhere within the Statement of Accounts:-
+The following related party transactions in 2013/14 are disclosed elsewhere within the Annual Report and Financial Statements:

-- a) Requisitions from other Local Authorities are shown in Note 8 to the Comprehensive Income and Expenditure Statement. - b) Payments to Elected Members and Chief Officers are shown in the Remuneration Report.
+- a) Requisitions from other Local Authorities are shown in Note 8 to the Comprehensive Income and Expenditure Statement; and - b) Payments to Elected Members and Chief Officers are shown in the Remuneration Report.